 With a worldwide distribution Re-release on May 30, 2017, you can now find a professionally Mastered version of this debut album “A New Beginning” on iTunes, Amazon, Spotify, and music sites worldwide (just search Roxanne Smith).
 Thank you all for your loving support in this creative endeavor!
 CD’s are now available to order at the following link: https://store.cdbaby.com/cd/roxannesmith2 .
 Also please “like” my new facebook musician page–I will be putting many of my songs and videos on there and you can listen for free!

 New update: 9-22-18!
 40 more copyrighted original songs are in the pipeline and ready to be shared as time allows–hopefully soon!
 I’ll be adding the lyrics to more of these songs to this blog soon as an aid for emotional healing of childhood wounds and encouragement for highly sensitive souls.
 I’ll also be adding live video performances.
-For those of us with childhood wounds, emotional healing is an ever present process of acknowledging and releasing emotions that come up as we reach new milestones in our growth–these songs, that helped me as I wrote them by channeling my higher self and inner guidance, can assist you in the process of recovering the hopefulness and goodness of your true essence as a highly sensitive soul.
+For those of us with childhood wounds, emotional healing is an ever present process of acknowledging and releasing emotions that come up as we reach new milestones in our growth–these songs, that helped me as I wrote them by channeling my higher self and inner guidance, can assist you in the process of recovering the hopefulness and goodness of your true essence as a spiritually awakening, highly conscious and compassionate soul.

 With love and light,